leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_spectrum.jpg" width="50%" height="50%">

-The spectrum have a special tape menu, which have a preview of the tape/snapshot.
+The spectrum have a special tape/snapshot menu, which have a preview of the game and some info.

 <img src="dsp_spectrum_tape.jpg" width="50%" height="50%">